-Youth Sports & Fitness (YSF) Programs (Ages 3-18 years): Offer developmentally appropriate opportunities for children and youth to be engaged in individual and team sports, competitions, skill building clinics, and nutrition and health classes that foster development of life-long healthy habits.
+Youth Sports & Fitness (YSF) Programs (Ages 3-18 years): Offers developmentally appropriate opportunities for children and youth to be engaged in individual and team sports, competitions, skill building clinics, and nutrition and health classes that foster development of lifelong healthy habits.
 Provided by trained CYS employees and volunteer coaches in a variety of settings including Youth Centers, MWR Facilities, Schools, community fields and facilities.

 - Baseline Programming includes:

-- Team Sports
+- o Team Sports

 - Individual Sports

 - Fitness and Health

-- Outreach
+- o Outreach

 - Get Fit...
 Be Strong: A comprehensive health, fitness and wellness campaign in an effort to increase children and youth's physical activity and teach them healthy lifestyle techniques.
 The "Get Fit, Be Strong" initiative is executed in School Age Care (SAC), Middle-school/Teen Programs (MST), and Youth Sports & Fitness (YSF).
 All children and youth enrolled in SAC, MST, YSF and AYPYN programs have daily opportunities to participate in self-directed and staff-facilitated physical fitness activities while earning recognition from the President's Challenge Physical Activity & Fitness Awards Program.
 CYS/AYPYN staff and parents will also be able to participate in this initiative, thus setting great examples and serving as role models for children and youth.
 IMCOM Operations Order 11-419.

 - National Alliance for Youth Sports (NAYS): NAYS is the nation's leading youth sports educator and advocate with national programs that educate administrators, coaches, officials and parents about their roles and responsibilities in the context of youth sports, in addition to offering youth development programs for children.
 Since 1993, the National Alliance for Youth Sports has created a unique partnership to bring quality youth sports programs to children on military bases in CONUS and OCONUS locations.
 Through NAYS CYS offers; youth sports coaches certification, youth sports officials training services, parental sports education and marketing services, Start Smart Sports Development Program for Child Development Services, and on site and on-line educational forums on Army installations worldwide.

+- SKIESUnlimited Instructional Program (Ages 3-18 years): Offers range of out of school classes, e.g., music, dance, martial arts, gymnastics, technology, life skills, and SAT prep